New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 2. Click Add One-Time Charges and Quick Charges on the Action panel.

-3. In the Add One-time Charges and Quick Charges page, click Add Quick Charge to add any ad-hoc charges.
+3. On the Add One-Time Charges and Quick Charges page, click Add Quick Charge to add any ad hoc charges.

 4. In the Add Charge pop-up, enter the following details: